 If you follow this page, you know that we have a thing for nursery rhymes.
 We believe that you can learn a lot from them.
 We love that the “Mother of Thanksgiving” has something in common with Mother Goose and Mother Nature.
 In our collection of Nursery Rhymes, Mother Goose meets Mother Nature and rewrites the lyrics.
 These new nursery rhyme lyrics teach children about science and nature.
 For example, our version of Mary Had a Little Lamb teaches children about the body coverings of animals.
 Children learn to count and identify mammals, reptiles, and birds.
 They grow spiritually, socially, and academically through the lessons and activities inside the Teacher’s guide.
 You can learn more about this resource here.

 In conclusion, Thanksgiving and its real story mean many different things to different people.
 However, it’s fair to say that Thanksgiving should unite us.
-Whether we are uniting native Americans and pilgrims, or the northern and southern states during a war, We may have different beliefs and experiences surrounding this holiday.
+Whether we are uniting Native Americans and pilgrims or the northern and southern states during a war, we may have different beliefs and experiences surrounding this holiday.
 However, let’s join together to be thankful.

 Thankfulness and the Fruit of the Spirit